 GERD is very common problem in the United States.
-An estimated 14-20 percent of adults in the United States suffer from GERD, according to a 2005 study in Clinical Gastroenterology and Hepatology.
+An estimated 14 percent to 20 percent of adults in the United States have GERD, according to a 2005 study in the journal Clinical Gastroenterology and Hepatology.
 However, researchers say distinguishing heartburn sufferers from people with GERD complicates finding precise estimates for the prevalence of GERD.

 Causes & symptoms

-When a person swallows, a ring shaped muscle at the top of their stomach relaxes and loosens to allowed food to pass and then closes again.
+When a person swallows, a ring-shaped muscle at the top of the stomach relaxes and loosens to allow food to pass and then closes again.
 This muscle is called the lower esophageal sphincter (LES).
 If the LES weakens or doesn't close completely, stomach acid or bile may leak back into the throat, according to the National Institutes of Health (NIH).